Clinton African Methodist Episcopal Zion Church: History

 African Americans have been resident in Berkshire County, Massachusetts since colonial days.
 Some were slaves, while others were either freemen or escaped slaves.
 Prior to the establishment of the Clinton AME church, these people attended church services with the county's white population.
 After the American Civil War there was an influx of southern African Americans into the area, and an informal AME congregation began to take shape as early as the 1860s.
-In 1881 this congregation, a mixture of newer southern and older northern African American families, purchased the land on Elm Court on which their church was built in 1887.
-Difficulties in fundraising delayed the start of construction until 1886, and the church was formally dedicated the following year.
+In 1881, this congregation, consisting of a blend of newer southern and older northern African American families, acquired the land on Elm Court where their church would be erected in 1887.
+Challenges in raising funds postponed the beginning of construction until 1886, and the church was officially dedicated the following year.
 The Shingle style structure cost $4,275.
 Attendees of the church are known to include the future civil rights activist W.E.B.
 Du Bois, whose uncle was active in the congregation.
 Its membership is responsible for the establishment of other African American church congregations elsewhere in the county.

 In 1938, after a successful fundraising campaign, the congregation added a parsonage to the property.
 The church basement was finished in the 1940s and 1950s to provide a location for social functions, and the church has since then had its original doors and windows replaced, albeit in a historically sensitive way.
 The church was listed on the National Register of Historic Places in 2008.

+The church closed in 2014; in 2017, it came under the auspices of the Clinton Church Restoration (now the W.E.B.
+Du Bois Center of Freedom and Democracy), which is restoring the church as a historical center honoring Du Bois and the African American community in Berkshire County.